45 Best Baking Cookbooks for Beginners: Top Recipes and Tips

 15. Simple Cake by Odette Williams

-Everyone has a favorite style of cake, whether it's citrusy and fresh or chocolatey and indulgent.
+Everyone has a favorite cake style, whether it's citrusy and fresh or chocolatey and indulgent.
 All of these recipes and more are within your reach in Simple Cake, a love letter from Brooklyn apron and bakeware designer Odette Williams to her favorite treat.

 With easy recipes and inventive decorating ideas, Williams gives you recipes for 10 base cakes, 15 toppings, and endless decorating ideas to yield a treat—such as Milk & Honey Cake, Coconut Cake, Summer Berry Pavlova, and Chocolatey Chocolate Cake—for any occasion.

 Williams also addresses the fundamentals for getting cakes just right, with foolproof recipes that can be cranked out whenever the urge strikes.
-Gorgeous photography, along with Williams's warm and heartfelt writing, elevates this book into something truly special.
+Gorgeous photography and Williams's warm and heartfelt writing elevate this book into something truly special.

 16. More Than Cake by Natasha Pickowicz